Data Analyst vs Data Scientist: Roles, Skills & Pay

 The key responsibilities of a data scientist include:

-- Building Predictive Models: Data scientists develop models and utilize machine learning to bring automation in the process or anticipate future trends.
+- Building Predictive Models: Data scientists develop models and utilise machine learning to bring automation in the process or anticipate future trends.

 - Developing Algorithms: Another core responsibility of a data scientist is to build algorithms that help process and evaluate large volumes of figures efficiently and promptly.

-- Developing Product: A data scientist in a reputed company works closely with product teams, designs products, services, or processes and helps organizations meet their goals.
+- Developing Product: A data scientist in a reputed company works closely with product teams, designs products, services, or processes and helps organisations meet their goals.

-- Promoting Machine Learning and Artificial Intelligence: With efficiency in AI and machine learning, data scientists utilize these technologies to develop systems that can handle tasks requiring human intelligence.
+- Promoting Machine Learning and Artificial Intelligence: With efficiency in AI and machine learning, data scientists utilise these technologies to develop systems that can handle tasks requiring human intelligence.

 Data Analyst VS. Data Scientist: Differences

-Data analysts and data scientists are two distinct roles that can be present in an organization.
+Data analysts and data scientists are two distinct roles within an organisation.
 Here are the differences:

 - A data analyst extracts key information from existing data through analysis and report writing.
 On the other hand, a data scientist collects facts and figures in new ways and stores, manipulates, and analyses that information.